k2-fsa/icefall/docs/source/recipes/aishell/stateless_transducer.rst

 .. note::

-  You can use ``./prepare.sh``, though it will generate FSTs that are not used in transducer traning.
+  You can use ``./prepare.sh``, though it will generate FSTs that are not used in transducer training.

 When you finish running the script, you will get the following two folders: